Blog

 How to Tackle Temperature Variances in Customers’ Homes

 Every contractor has that one client.
 The one you installed a few years ago, but that you still hear from.
-It may be to schedule regular maintenance, it might be for another reason, but sooner or later the conversation will always come around to one, recurring subject:
+It may be to schedule regular maintenance, or it might be for another reason.
+Sooner or later, the conversation will come around to one recurring subject.
+And you’ll need to pull out your go-to solution to tackle temperature variances in customers’ homes.

-“Why is it still so much warmer/colder in room X than in room Y???”
+The question they ask is, “Why is it still so much warmer/colder in this room than that room?”

 And truth be told, it probably bothers you too.
-After all, you’re a professional HVAC installer, you want every customer to be happy.
-But you also know that no 2 jobs are the same, and no 2 solutions work every time.
+After all, you’re a professional HVAC installer.
+You want every customer to be happy.
+But you also know that no two jobs are the same, and no solution works every time.

-But this question does give you the chance to build trust with the customer, assess their needs, and possibly provide an answer that results in long-term satisfaction and overall savings.
-To get to the answer the customer wants, you’ll want to work with them on a “Temperature Audit”.
+But this question does give you a chance to build trust with the customer.
+You can assess their needs, and possibly provide an answer that results in long-term satisfaction and overall savings.
+To get to the answer the customer wants, you’ll want to work with them on a “Temperature Audit.”
 Here’s what that entails:

 Room to Room, and Unit to Vent

-Start with the issue at hand, and in the area’s the customer is familiar with.
-Go room to room with them, getting a temperature reading in each room, and asking the customer how it fluctuates through the course of the day, and how the room in utilized.
-Note the window location and condition, number of exterior walls, amount of sunlight, areas of infiltrations and other factors.
+Start with the issue at hand, in the areas the customer is familiar with.
+Go room to room with them, getting a temperature reading in each room.
+Ask the customer how it fluctuates in the course of a day, and how the room in utilized.
+Note the window location and condition, the number of exterior walls, the amount of sunlight, and the areas of infiltrations.

-Now that they’ve told you their side of the equation, start working towards your side of things.
+Now that they’ve told you their side of the equation, start looking at your side of things.
 Note the location of the HVAC unit, and how the ductwork is integrated into the house.
 Count and note vents, air returns, and travel paths.
-These are all parts of your work the customer is at least visually familiar with and will start to build the trust that will be important when it comes time to look at solutions.
+These are all parts of your work the customer is at least visually familiar with, and it will start to build trust with them.
+That trust will be important when it is time to look at solutions.

 Do Your Ductwork